Function Computation through a Bidirectional Relay: Abstract

 \section{Abstract}

 We consider a function computation problem in a three node wireless network.
 Nodes A and B observe two correlated sources $X$ and $Y$ respectively, and want to compute a function $f(X,Y)$.
 To achieve this, nodes A and B send messages to a relay node C at rates $R_A$ and $R_B$ respectively.
 The relay C then broadcasts a message to A and B at rate $R_C$.
 We allow block coding, and study the achievable region of rate triples under both zero-error and $\epsilon$-error.
 As a preparation, we first consider a broadcast network from the relay to A and B. A and B have side information $X$ and $Y$ respectively.
 The relay node C observes both $X$ and $Y$ and broadcasts an encoded message to A and B. We want to obtain the optimal broadcast rate such that A and B can recover the function $f(X,Y)$ from the received message and their individual side information $X$ and $Y$ respectively.

-For a special case of $f(X,Y) = X \oplus Y$, we show equivalence between $\epsilon$-error and zero-error computations-- this gives a rate characterization for zero-error XOR computation in the broadcast network.
-As a corollary, this also gives a rate characterization for zero-error in the relay network when the support set of $p_{XY}$ is full.
+For this problem, we show equivalence between $\epsilon$-error and zero-error computations-- this gives a rate characterization for zero-error computation.
+As a corollary, this also gives a rate characterization for the relay network under zero-error for a class of functions called {\em component-wise one-to-one functions} when the support set of $p_{XY}$ is full.

 For the relay network, the zero-error rate region for arbitrary functions is characterized in terms of graph coloring of some suitably defined probabilistic graphs.
 We then give a single-letter inner bound to this rate region.
 Further, we extend the graph theoretic ideas to address the $\epsilon$-error problem and obtain a single-letter inner bound.